 The thief can use ranged attacks (throwing stars) or melee attacks (dagger).
 There are not enough skill points to max out both ranged and melee skills, so the player must initially consider whether they want to be a Bandit (melee) or an Assassin (ranged).
 They will then officially gain these titles at the second job advancement.

 Fourth Job Advancement, Level 120

-Duel blades a re a new upcoming third job for the thief.
-It uses a new weapon type called Duel Blades, and are based around a "glass cannon" type build, being really powerful, but also carrying low health.
-Additionally, despite being theives and also adventurers, they will have to be created as a completely different character, similar to Legends and Cygnus Knights.
+Dual blades are a third job for the thief.
+It uses a new weapon type called Dual Blades, and are based around a "glass cannon" type build, being really powerful, but also carrying low health.
+Additionally, despite being thieves and also adventurers, they will have to be created as a completely different character, similar to Legends and Cygnus Knights.
 They also carry a unique story, following the origins of the thief lord, Jin, and will have their own exclusive missions.
 Additionally, they will have six job advancements, instead of four, they are as follows.

 Second Job Advancement, Level 20

 The newest available adventurer job class available to MapleGlobal users is the Pirate.
 Depending upon which skill path/weapon path the player chooses, the player can go to become either a Gunslinger (ranged/pistols) or a Brawler (melee/gloves).

 Third Job Advancement, Level 70